middlewarehq/middleware/README.md

 ![contributor Metrics](https://open-source-assets.middlewarehq.com/svgs/middlewarehq-middleware-contributor-metrics-dark-widget-premium.svg)

 To get started contributing to middleware check out our [CONTRIBUTING.md](https://github.com/middlewarehq/middleware/blob/main/CONTRIBUTING.md).
 We appreciate your contributions and look forward to working together to make Middleware even better!

-## Security guidelines and disclosure

-To get started contributing to middleware check out our [SECURITY.md](https://github.com/middlewarehq/middleware/blob/main/SECURITY.md).

-We look forward to your part in keeping Middleware secure!

-# Examples

-- Sample reports and dashboards showcasing DORA metrics
-- Real-world use cases and success stories
-- Screenshots of the analyzer in action

 ## ⛓️ Security guidelines and disclosure

 To get started contributing to middleware check out our [SECURITY.md](https://github.com/middlewarehq/middleware/blob/main/SECURITY.md).
 We look forward to your part in keeping Middleware secure!

 # License

 This project is licensed under the [Apache 2.0](https://github.com/middlewarehq/middleware/blob/main/LICENSE) License - see the LICENSE.md file for details.